It’s that time of year again!

 Check Your Municipal By-laws

-A quick research on your municipality’s website will easily provide you with some guidance on whether BBQs are permitted on balconies.
-Notably, the cities of Ottawa, Toronto, Mississauga and London appear to have no by-law prohibiting them.
+A quick internet search will easily provide you with some guidance on whether BBQs are permitted on balconies in your municipality.
+Notably, the cities of Ottawa, Toronto, Mississauga, Burlington and London appear to have no by-law prohibiting them.
 It is interesting to note that all of these municipalities acknowledge that Condominium corporations have the legal authority to prohibit barbecuing on their property.

 It is therefore important that you verify the rules applicable to your city or municipality.